JAlcocerT/JAlcocerT/content/blog/hardw-pc-server-review.md

 ## Disk Benchmarks

+Another very important part that affects the performance, **the drives**:

 ```sh
 sudo lshw -C disk  # You'll need sudo and to filter for disks
 sudo hdparm -I /dev/sda  # Example for /dev/sda (detailed info of the disk)